 Hyperpigmentation is referred to the discoloration spots on the skin.
 They are darker than the rest of the skin.

-The spots could be red, pink, brown, or purple.
+Skin spots could be red, pink, brown, or purple, but in general, they are referred to as dark spots.
 A higher level of melanin pigment than normal causes hyperpigmentation of the skin.

 Melanin is the pigment that is solely responsible for the pigmentation of the skin.
 It gives it color.
 In excess, it causes hyperpigmentation.